 If your child has been charged with juvenile assault, it is important to retain effective counsel for him or her right away.
 Juvenile assault, like all juvenile crimes involving violence, is especially frowned on by the court—whose ultimate goal is to rehabilitate the juvenile offender and help them learn non-violent ways to cope with their feelings.
-Navigating the juvenile court system can be tricky for parents, especially those who are not accustomed to being in the legal system to begin with.
-Our Jardine Law Offices and our Bountiful juvenile assault attorney have the experience necessary to help you understand the options available for your child and work as advocates to ensure that your child is treated fairly and justly during this harrowing time for your family.
+Navigating the juvenile court system can be tricky for parents, especially those who are not accustomed to being in the legal system, to begin with.
+Our Jardine Law Offices P.C. and our Juvenile crimes attorney have the experience necessary to help you understand the options available for your child and work as advocates to ensure that your child is treated fairly and justly during this harrowing time for your family.

 Most juvenile assault cases are simple assault, meaning a fight broke out between the juvenile and someone they didn’t have any prior relationship with.
 Most often, this occurs between the minor and a peer they have a disagreement or confrontation with.
 Things become more complex, however, if a weapon becomes involved, or the assault incident resulted in serious injuries.
 While simple assault charges are usually classified as a Class B misdemeanor, these charges can be enhanced to a Class A misdemeanor, or even felony charges, depending on the circumstances of your child’s case.

 Depending on the type of assault your child has been found guilty of, they may be subjected to the following penalties: